spidasoftware/installer/README.md

 --email             | dockerhub email (will prompt for email if argument is not passed) --password          | dockerhub password (will prompt for email if argument is not passed) --serverroot        | server root that you will navigate to view the application (ex: min.com)
---backupdir         | directory for mongo data, postgres data, files and backups (defaults to /apps/spidamin).
+--backupdir         | directory for mongo data, postgres data, files and backups (defaults to /var/spida).
 This has to be backed up.
---dbpassword        | database password --mongopassword     | mongodb password --tomcatpassword    | tomcat admin password
+--configdir         | directory for configuration files (defaults to /etc/spida) --dbpassword        | database password --mongopassword     | mongodb password --tomcatpassword    | tomcat admin password